Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: Retrieval Model Examples

 \subsection{Transmission - HD 209458b}

-In an initial test of the \textit{Exo Skryer} retrieval framework, I follow a HD 209458b transmission spectrum retrieval setup presented in \citet{Barstow_2020}. \citet{Barstow_2020} used HST+Spitzer data from \citet{Sing_2016}, retrieving H$_{2}$O, Na, K mixing ratios, as well as cloud parameters.
-I use a similar setup as \citet{Barstow_2020}, namely, retrieving the same molecular species and using the stratosphere + adiabatic T-p parametrisation in \citet{Barstow_2020}.
+In an initial test of the \textit{Exo Skryer} retrieval framework, I follow an HD 209458b transmission spectrum retrieval setup presented in \citet{Barstow_2020}. \citet{Barstow_2020} used HST+Spitzer data from \citet{Sing_2016}, retrieving H$_{2}$O, Na, K mixing ratios, as well as cloud parameters.
+I use a similar setup to \citet{Barstow_2020}, namely, retrieving the same molecular species and using the stratosphere + adiabatic $T$-$p$ parameterisation in \citet{Barstow_2020}.
 I use the modified \citet{Fisher_2018} cloud opacity scheme (Section \ref{sec:F18}) with a constant condensed mass mixing ratio vertical profile, which in aggregate is highly similar to \citet{Barstow_2020}.
-Using \textit{dynesty} with 11 sampled parameters (Table \ref{tab:HD209b}), the elapsed time from start to finish of the retrieval model (OS at $R$ = 20,000) was 1 hour 6 minutes.
+Using \textit{dynesty} with 11 sampled parameters (Table \ref{tab:HD209b}), the elapsed time from start to finish of the retrieval model (OS at $R$ = 20,000) was 1 hour 15 minutes.